-Artificial intelligence at the service of digital museums to enrich the user experience and simplify the work of employees.
+Artificial intelligence at the service of digital museums simplifies the work of employees and enriches the user experience offering a new way of enjoying art.

 Digital museums and virtual tours